 A culinary tour of southern Minnesota should include a meal at Blooming Grounds Coffee House in the scenic river town of Winona.
-Customers come to this Winona cafe to eat breakfasts, lunches and dinners of fresh-made sandwiches, soups, salads, pizzas and baked goods..
-Breads are baked fresh daily on the premises along with delicious coffees, frappe's, and smoothies.
-Enjoy musical entertainment on Wednesday and Friday evenings, with the evening menu offering gourmet pizza's, local beer and wine selections, and other small plates.
+Customers come to this Winona cafe to eat breakfasts, lunches and dinners of fresh-made sandwiches, soups, salads, pizzas and baked goods.
+Breads are baked fresh daily on the premises along with delicious coffees, frappe's and smoothies.
+Enjoy musical entertainment on Wednesday and Friday evenings, with the evening menu offering gourmet pizzas, small plates, local beer and wine selections.

 The Commonweal Theatre Company is one of the artistic gems in southern Minnesota, and one of the best theaters to visit during the winter.
 The focus at the Commonweal is on plays that highlight actor-based storytelling.
 Shows run the gamut from classics by icons like Tennessee Williams to productions by emerging playwrights.
 Many old Victorian homes have been turned into places to stay for a weekend of taking in the arts, making Lanesboro one of the top bed-and-breakfast destinations in the country.

 Another venue to consider this winter is the Pipestone Performing Arts Center, which has been hosting performances for 20 years in the heart of historic Pipestone.
-With seating for 300 people, the center is located in an 1897 Sioux quartzite building, giving it an authentic feel for traditional plays like the Calumet Players’ “Making God Laugh.”
-For a more festive show, consider something like Al Opland Singers’ “Winter Wonderland” during the holiday season.
+With seating for 300 people, the center is located in an 1897 Sioux quartzite building.

 Want to know the best spots in Minnesota?
 How about tips on how to make the most of your time in a specific city?
 Our Minnesota experts can answer your questions, offer advice, or plan the perfect Minnesota trip for you.
 For free.